JCachada/personal-website-dev/content/weblog/you-wont-be-left-behind-the-problem-with-AI-FUD.md

 And those are all incredibly valid, reasonable concerns to have about a technology.
 So when someone tells me: "well, use AI or your career is done", they're not actually telling me just that.
 What they're also saying is "whatever those other concerns you have are, you must allow them all to be sacrificed at the altar of productivity".

 If you share those concerns, this is me saying: I hear you, and you're not crazy.
 Those are reasonable things to think.
+And even if LLMs do everything every tech bro ever promised and change the industry forever, those will still be reasonable things to think about.

 ## News of your death have been greatly exaggerated, or: what can you do about things